codeceptjs/CodeceptJS/docs/helpers/Protractor.md

 -   `url` - base url of website to be tested
 -   `browser` - browser in which perform testing
 -   `driver` - which protrator driver to use (local, direct, session, hosted, sauce, browserstack).
 By default set to 'hosted' which requires selenium server to be started.
+-   `restart` - restart browser between tests (default: true), if set to false cookies will be cleaned but browser window will be kept.
 -   `seleniumAddress` - Selenium address to connect (default: <http://localhost:4444/wd/hub>)
 -   `rootElement` - Root element of AngularJS application (default: body)
 -   `capabilities`: {} - list of [Desired Capabilities](https://github.com/SeleniumHQ/selenium/wiki/DesiredCapabilities)